Connect with others who understand.

 • Weight loss

-Complications from gastroparesis include dehydration, malnutrition, and reduced quality of life.
-Undigested food can sometimes form a solid mass in the stomach that can worsen GI symptoms and possibly be life threatening.
+Complications of gastroparesis can include dehydration, malnutrition, and reduced quality of life.
+In some cases, undigested food can form a solid mass in the stomach that can worsen GI symptoms and possibly become life-threatening.

 What Does Gastroparesis Feel Like?

-Here are experiences of gastroparesis in MyMSTeam members’ own words:
+Here are additional descriptions of gastroparesis and MS abdominal pain in MyMSTeam members’ own words:

 • “Nothing but pain and more pain.”